qiita-spots/qiita/qiita_pet/support_files/doc/source/processingdata/processing-recommendations.rst

 subsequent analyses.
 Currently, the command removes adaptor sequences (only KAPA HyperPlus with iTru, which are compatible with Illumina TruSeq).

+Sequences generated with an instrument that relies on two-color chemistry (NextSeq, NovaSeq), need to undergo an additional quality control step.
+This step removes trailing G nucleotides which signify that the instrument has finished capturing new information.
+Per Illumina's specification, NovaSeq instruments have 3 quality levels (11, 25 and 37), and high-quality trailing Gs need to be removed.
+Typically this can be done in conjunction with adapter removal, with Atropos we recommend using the `--nextseq-trim 30` parameter.

 For host removal we currently support *Danio Rerio* (zebrafish), *Drosophila Melanogaster* (fruit fly), *Mus Musculus* (mouse), *Rattus Norvegicus* (rat), and Enterobacteria phage phiX174 (the Illumina spike-in control).